Home » Geography Notes for UPSC » Brahmaputra River System: Origin, Map, and...

 Brahmaputra River Length

-One of the largest rivers in the world, the Brahmaputra River originates from the Chemayungdung Glacier of the Kailash Range near the Mansarovar Lake.
+The Brahmaputra River originates from the Chemayungdung Glacier of the Kailash Range near the Mansarovar Lake and ends in the Bay of Bengal after flowing through Tibet (China), India, and Bangladesh.
 The total length of this river is about 2900 km.
 Out of this, 1700 km flows in Tibet, while in India it is about 916 km long.
-Its length in Bhutan and Bangladesh is about 284 km.
+Its length in Bangladesh is about 284 km.

 Country Length (in kilometers)